 1. When must I pay the USCIS Immigrant Fee?

-All applicants issued immigrant visas (including Diversity Visas), except children adopted under the Orphan (IR-3/IR-4) or Hague Processes (IH-3/IH-4), Iraqi and Afghan special immigrants who were employed by the U.S. Government, returning residents (SB-1s), and K visas, will pay the new fee.
+All applicants issued immigrant visas (including Diversity Visas), except children adopted under the Orphan (IR-3/IR-4) or Hague Processes (IH-3/IH-4), Iraqi and Afghan special immigrants who were employed by the U.S. Government, returning residents (SB-1s), and K visas, must pay this new fee.

-4. How do I pay the new fee?
+3. How do I pay the USCIS fee?

 Any foreign national who wishes to reside in the United States permanently must apply for an immigrant visa, whether or not that person plans to seek employment in the United States.
-U.S. immigration law provides for the issuance of immigrant visas in four general categories: immediate relatives, family-based, employment-based and the Diversity Immigrant Visa Program, sometimes known as the "green card" lottery.
+U.S. immigration law provides for the issuance of immigrant visas in four general categories: immediate relatives, family based, employment based, and the Diversity Immigrant Visa Program, also known as the "green card lottery.”

 Applicants must come to the Embassy for an interview.
-To learn how to make an appointment for an interview and pay the application fee, visit the Visa Application Fees and Process.
-All IV fees are payable in U.S. dollars or Moldovan lei by either cash or credit card (Visa, Master Card, Discover, Diners Club, or American Express.)
+To learn how to make an appointment for an interview and pay the application fee, go to http://moldova.usembassy.gov/immigrant-visa-application-process.html.
+All fees are payable in Moldovan lei or U.S. dollars by either cash or credit card (Visa, Master Card, Discover, Diners Club, or American Express).

-Visa cases may be processed at different speeds depending on many factors (such as additional administrative processing, missing documents or incomplete applications).
-Applicants should not make any final travel arrangements, dispose of their property, or give up their jobs until they get their visas.
+Visa cases may be processed at different speeds depending on many factors (such as additional administrative processing, missing documents, or incomplete applications).
+Applicants should not make any final travel arrangements, dispose of their property, or give up their jobs until they receive their visas.

 Every applicant must fill out an application packet.
-For a list of the standard forms required, visit the Immigrant Visa Forms page.
+For a list of the standard forms required, visit the Immigrant Visa Forms page at http://moldova.usembassy.gov/immigrant-visa-forms.html.
 Once an immigrant petition is approved, the National Visa Center will advise the applicant what forms and documents to prepare.